Dai-V/SalonAPI/README.md

-Building the Backend for a Salon Management System
+Backend Development for Salon Management System

 Working Features:
-- Authentication: For salon managers only.
-(Right now it's session based.
-Hoping to move to JWT token soon for mobiles)

-- Customer Management: Track service history, add notes/comments, and store basic customer information.
+Authentication:
+Session-based login for salon managers.
+(JWT implementation planned for mobile support.)

+Customer Management:
+Store basic customer details, service history, and internal notes.
+Each customer is associated with a specific salon.

+Technician Management:
-- Technician Management: Maintain service records and notes/comments for each salon technician.
+Track service records and notes for each salon technician.
+Includes technician scheduling.
+Each technician is tied to a salon.

+Service Management:
-- Service Management: Save default services with configurable durations and prices; allow customization of services per appointment.
+Maintain a list of default services with customizable durations and pricing.
+Services can be tailored per appointment.
+Each service is associated with a technician.

+Appointment Management:
-- Appointment Management: Make appointsment that includes services.
-Each appointment is tied to a technician(s), and a customer.
+Create appointments composed of one or more services.
+Each appointment is linked to a salon and a customer.

-- Totals: Various totals filtered by start and end date (End of day totals, end of month totals, etc...).
+Reporting & Totals:
+Generate totals based on date filters (e.g., daily, monthly revenue summaries, etc.).

 Planned Features:

-- Automated SMS/email reminder for appointments
+Automated SMS/email reminders for upcoming appointments.

-- Product tracking, and alerts for low stock
+Product inventory tracking with low stock alerts.

-- Mutiple Users (Managers) for a single salon.

-- Scheduling standing appointments
+Support for multiple manager accounts per salon.

+Support for recurring ("standing") appointments.

 In-progress Features:
-- Scheduling management for technicians.
-Need to validate schedules when making appointments